progit/progit/en/04-git-server/01-chapter4.markdown

 	$ gitolite setup -pk $HOME/YourName.pub
 	    # for example, I would run 'gitolite setup -pk $HOME/sitaram.pub'

-Finally, back on your workstation, run `git clone git@server:gitolite-admin`.
+Finally, back on your workstation, run `git clone git@gitserver:gitolite-admin`.

 And you’re done!
 Gitolite has now been installed on the server, and you now have a brand new repository called `gitolite-admin` in your workstation.
 You administer your Gitolite setup by making changes to this repository and pushing.